 Poha served with lemon

-This recipe is most commonly followed in Maharashtra, which includes well-known cities like Mumbai and Pune and is popularly known as Kanda Poha, which means Poha with onions.
-It is named so because of the generous quantity of onion added to the Poha, which gives Poha its unique taste.
+This recipe is most commonly followed in Maharashtra, which includes well-known cities like Mumbai and Pune.
+It is popularly known as Kanda Poha, which means Poha with onions.
+It is named so because of the generous quantity of onion added to the Poha, which gives it its unique taste.

 Kitchen Equipment: